 Note his opening remarks at the first meeting of the Jesus Seminar in 1985

 What we are about takes courage, as I said.
 We are probing what is most sacred to millions, and hence we will constantly border on blasphemy.
 We must be prepared to forebear the hostility we shall provoke.

-Even before the Jesus Seminar examined one saying of Jesus, Funk already knew that its findings would "border on blasphemy" and provoke hostility from believing Christians.
+"In other words, even before the Jesus Seminar examined one saying of Jesus, Funk already knew that its findings would "border on blasphemy" and provoke hostility from believing Christians.
 How did Funk already know that the "objective" conclusions of the Seminar would be so hostile to traditional faith?
 Because he stacked the deck from the beginning.
 Funk filled the Seminar with hyper-skeptical scholars who shared both his scholarly and his theological biases.
-So even before the Seminar began its work, Funk was assured of the results he wanted.
+So even before the Seminar began its work, Funk was assured of the results he wanted".

 The God of the metaphysical age is dead.
 There is not a personal god out there external to human beings and the material world.